SilverEzredes/LUCY-Bot/README.md

 # L.U.C.Y.
 Bot
-Custom Discord bot for the Uncharted/The Last of Us Modding Servers.
+Custom Discord Bot for the Uncharted/The Last of Us Modding Servers.

 ## Features:
  - Leveling system for: